nrfconnect/sdk-nrf/applications/nrf_desktop/doc/hid_forward.rst

 The data is exchanged with the peripheral connected over Bluetooth using HID feature report or HID output report.

 In contrast to :ref:`nrf_desktop_config_channel_script`, the |hid_forward| does not use configuration channel request to get hardware ID (HW ID) of the peripheral.
-The peripheral identification on nRF Desktop central is based on HW ID that is received from :ref:`nrf_desktop_ble_discovery` when peripheral discovery is completed.
+The peripheral identification on nRF Desktop central is based on the HW ID that is received from :ref:`nrf_desktop_ble_discovery` when peripheral discovery is completed.
 The peripheral uses :ref:`nrf_desktop_dev_descr` to provide the HW ID to the nRF Desktop central.

 The |hid_forward| only forwards the configuration channel requests that come from the USB connected host, it does not generate its own requests.